 Similarly, companies should hire more A-players who’ve already made asymmetric contributions to other businesses in the past.

 That’s one of the most important business lessons I’ve learned by simply observing the minority that creates the most value.

 That’s the best career advice one can get.
 Peter Drucker said it for decades.
 And when you do something you’re good at, you can provide more value.

 I apply this advice all the time.
 For example, I can provide more value at my family business than at a major corporation.
 I can also provide more value on my blog instead of, let’s say, Instagram.

 When you provide more value, you feel better, plus you’ll earn more.
 Not a bad side-effect of doing great work.

 Look, life is not symmetric nor linear.
 Only a few people in every domain are responsible for half of the results.
 We’ve established that by now.

 Hence, find the domain you can be the important minority — you’ll also get the majority of the benefits.
 Then, let me know if your life isn’t better.

-Do you want to hear more thoughts on Price’s Law? ?
-Listen to my podcast episode about it.
+Do you want to hear more thoughts on Price’s Law?
+Watch this video about it: